ddemidov/amgcl/README.md

 ~~~

 There is a convenience class
-`amgcl::make_solver<Backend, Coarsening, Relaxation, Solver>` which wraps both
+`amgcl::make_solver<Preconditioner, Solver>` which wraps
-an AMG preconditioner and an iterative solver.
+a preconditioner and an iterative solver.
 By using the class the above
 example could be made a bit shorter:

 ~~~{.cpp}